My name is Athole. Welcome to my website.

-As a wee boy I watched the classic BBC TV programme called Play School.
-Each day you had to choose a different window to enter.
-You were then treated to a short documentary style clip of a biscuit factory, children playing or watching fish in a fish tank.
+As a wee boy, I watched the classic BBC TV programme, Play School.
+Each day, you sat, google-eyed in front of the box, desperate to see which 2D-shaped window you would enter.
+You were then treated to a short video clip of hypnotic delights such as the inside of a biscuit factory, children at a play park or fish in a fish tank.

-As a teacher I love the sense of shared adventure and enquiry that teaching and learning can bring.
-Inspired by Calvin and Hobbes, ‘It’s a magical world, let’s go exploring…’
+As a teacher, I love the shared adventure and inquiry that teaching and learning can bring.

 I also think that play is paramount in learning.
-Taking risks, getting messy, problem solving, taking your time, experimenting, inventing, creating, collaborating, sharing, day dreaming, thinking, discovering; all the good stuff.
+Taking risks, getting messy, problem-solving, taking your time, experimenting, inventing, creating, collaborating, sharing, daydreaming, thinking, discovery – all the good stuff.

-So ‘through the windae’ could mean lots of things: a window to another world; a portal to the internet; different ways to connect; different ways to learn; different ideas to discuss; memories and experiences to share and future visions to dream up.
+So ‘through the windae’ could mean lots of things: a window to another world; a portal to the interweb; different ways to connect; different ways to learn; different ideas to discuss; memories and experiences to share; and future visions to dream up.

 I have two big brothers.
 One of them, Neil, died of cancer at the age of 46 in 2010.
-He also used the catchphrase, ‘If I dinnae see you through the week, I’ll see you through the windae.’
 I see him all the time in my thoughts.
 And miss him still.
-The last film we watched together was Withnail and I. To quote Withnail,
+The last film we watched together was Withnail and I. To quote Withnail:

 He’s never far away.